 Greggs, B&Q, English Language Centre

 After sixth form, I did a four year undergraduate course in Physics at the University of Bath.
 I really enjoyed my time studying Physics with lots of interesting new people!
-I decided to stay and become a postgraduate, so I could keep learning.
+I decided to stay and keep learning.

-When I’m not hiding in a dark lab, I also love rollerskating, making crafts and gaming.
+When I’m not hiding in a dark lab, I also love rollerskating, gaming or sewing.

-I design, make and test optical fibres.
+I design, modify and test optical fibres.
 These are thin, long strands of very pure glass, typically about the size of human hair, that guide light across extremely long distances.

 - Testing optical fibre